swup/docs/src/docs/getting-started/how-it-works.md

 | `to-[transition]` | Added for links with a `[data-swup-transition]` attribute to change the animation for a specific visit. |

 </div>

+You can configure swup to [add transition classes to the containers](/options/#animation-scope) instead of the html element.

+## Browser history {#history}

+Swup will update and push to the browser history API.
+The current URL in the browser will always reflect the actual URL of the last requested page.
+Forward/backward visits will continue to work as expected.
+On history visits, the scroll position will be restored as well.

+## Scroll behavior {#scrolling}

+Swup emulates native browser behavior for scrolling.
+Between page visits, the scroll position will be reset to the top.
+Clicking on an anchor link to the same page will jump to that anchor.

+## Hooks

+To trigger custom logic or modify swup's behavior, you can register [hook handlers](/hooks/).

+## Plugins

+Swup was designed to be small but modular.
+Any extended functionality can be added via one of the many official or third-party [plugins](/plugins/).